Ralo93/guitar_vision/README.md

 </div>

-  We can clearly see that the model starts improving on the validation set, which is great!
+We can clearly see that the model starts improving on the validation set, which is great, even though the performance is not that great.
+But keep in mind the dataset we work with is extremely small.

-## Data Augmentation
+## Second Iteration
-To address the limitations of a small initial dataset, synthesized audio is added.
-This synthesis includes variations in pitch, duration, and noise levels, aiding in training a model that generalizes well to new audio inputs.
+Now it is time to try out the actual pitch detection.